KoboldKit/KoboldKit/README.md

 This is just a rough description.
 More details as things move forward.

-PS: documentation will use appledoc, check this: http://cl.ly/image/3d3f2P0w2C1y
+PS: documentation use appledoc (html & docset), check this preview: http://cl.ly/image/3d3f2P0w2C1y